• Skip to primary navigation

 • Salt and pepper

-Prep all the ingredients in advance: Have all the ingredients out and set to the side of the stove before you start the sauce.
-Slice the mushrooms, dice the onions, and mince the garlic before you start cooking as well.
+• Prep all the ingredients in advance: Have all the ingredients out and set to the side of the stove before you start the sauce.
+Slice the mushrooms, dice the onions, and mince the garlic before you start cooking.

-Start by cooking pasta according to the manufacturer's instructions.
+Start by cooking pasta according to the package instructions.

 While the pasta is cooking, make the creamy parmesan sauce: